dirkhh/adsb-feeder-image/README.md

 - download the current release from the [Release section](https://github.com/dirkhh/adsb-feeder-image/releases/latest)
 - use a tool like the [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager/releases) to write the image to a µSD card on your computer
-- if doing this with the RPi image, only use the 'wifi setup' option to make sure the image can connect to your wifi - everything else should be kept unchanged
+- if doing this with the RPi image, only use the 'wifi setup' option to make sure the image can connect to your wifi - everything else should be
+- using a DietPi or non-Raspberry image, WiFi is either unsupported (non-Raspberry boards) or needs to be setup using a text editor making changes to two files on the mountable partifion of the feeder image.
+There's a README file with instructions in the same folder. kept unchanged
 - boot from the image
 - wait a couple of minutes for the initial boot to complete, then connect to the [ADSB-PI Setup Page](http://adsb-feeder.local) -- this link